-Note: Depending on your CA server, see the OpenXPKI Certificate Authority Configuration Guide or the Microsoft Certificate Authority Configuration Guide.
+Note: Depending on your CA server, see "Managing certificates using OpenXPKI Certificate Authority" on page 78 or "Managing certificates using Microsoft Certificate Authority" on page 72.

 4 Click Save Changes and Validate > OK.

 Note: The connection between MVE and the CA servers must be validated.
 During validation, MVE communicates with the CA server to download the certificate chain and the Certificate Revocation List (CRL).
 The enrolment agent certificate is also generated.
 This certificate enables the CA server to trust MVE.